Breakfast in the Field

 Although he often performed them live, this album was the first release of songs featuring Michael’s vocals and guitar.
 Watching My Life Go By‘s lush sound with simple instrumentation marked a departure from his first two albums that his true fans would grow to love.

-Meticulously produced by long-time Neil Young collaborator Elliot Mazer, with guests Bobby McFerrin and Michael Manring, this album was featured as part of the “Essential Windham Hill” collection.
+Meticulously produced by long-time Neil Young collaborator Elliot Mazer, with guests Bobby McFerrin and Michael Manring, this album was later featured as part of the “Essential Windham Hill” CD box set.

 Nominee “Best New Age Album” – 1991 Grammy Awards